 Tafoya-Sanchez, Linda – Horno Oven and Base (1986)

 This is an early piece by Linda Tafoya-Sanchez.
 She is a granddaughter of noted potter Margaret Tafoya and a daughter of Lee & Betty Tafoya.
 She is known for her intricately carved pottery.
 It is a clay representation of a “horno oven”.
 This is the round oven used to bake bread at the pueblos.
-This is two pieces.
+There are two pieces.
 The stand is carved with a space for the oven to sit.
 The recessed area is matte while the rest is polished.
 The oven part is fully polished and has a half-round door and the opening for the heat to escape during the baking process.
 It is a charming smaller piece and perfectly executed.
 It is signed on the bottom in the clay, “Linda Tafoya”.
-It is in excellent condition with no chips, cracks, restoration or repair.
+It is in excellent condition with no chips, cracks, restoration, or repair.